hujiecpp/VisualFeatureTranslation/README.md

 Dataset for PCA whitening and creating codebooks:
 - [Google-Landmarks](https://www.kaggle.com/c/landmark-retrieval-challenge) [4]

-## Measurement
+### Measurement
 We use the mean Average Precision (mAP) provided by the official site of above datasets for evaluation.

-The detailed description and the code can be found in the following path of this project:
+The detailed description of mAP and the code can be found in the following path of this project:
 > ./Evaluation/

-# Features
+## Features
-Please note that our extraction for features does not use the bounding boxes of images.
+Please note that all our extractions for features do not use the bounding boxes of images.

 The local features (e.g., SIFT and DELF) are aggregated by the codebooks learned on 4,000 randomly picked images of Google-Landmarks dataset.